bjnortier/react-redux-webpack-scaffolding/README.md

 ## Introduction

-This is my web app scaffolding for a Node.js web application:
+This is my web app scaffolding for a *static* Node.js web application:

-  1. Express for HTTP serving
   1. React for DOM rendering
   1. Redux for UI state management
   1. StandardJS for linting
   1. Webpack for bundling
   1. Glamor for inline CSS
   1. Mocha+Expect for unit testing

+You can easily convert this to an Express/<insert HTTP framework> app.

 YMMV